cnunciato/fun-with-jenkins/README.md

 }
 ```

-The generated pipeline would be
+The generated pipeline would be:

 ``` V
 $ npm -C .buildkite --silent run build